Covid 19 coronavirus: West Auckland high school student tests positive for Covid-19

 The Ministry of Education informed St Dominic's Catholic College of the news on Tuesday afternoon, parents were told.

-Principal Anna Swann said the college for girls would be closed for 72 hours to be deep cleaned and would reopen next Monday.
+Principal Anna Swann said the college for girls would be closed for 72 hours to allow for deep cleaning and contact tracing.

 "I understand that this may cause some feelings of worry and concern among some families, but I want to reassure you that we are being closely guided by the Ministry of Education and the Ministry of Health," Swann wrote in a letter to parents.

+Parents or caregivers of anyone deemed to be a close contact would be contacted in the upcoming days, Swann wrote.

+Anyone who did not receive a letter from the school was considered a casual contact and could attend school when it reopens next Monday.

-"If you know the identity of the student of family with Covid-19, please do not disclose their names or details to anyone else, and discourage your children from speculating or identifying them on social media."
+"If you know the identity of the student of family with Covid-19, please do not disclose their names or details to anyone else, and discourage your children from speculating or identifying them on social media," Swann wrote.

-Such speculation could lead to online bullying and abuse, she said.
+Such speculation could lead to online bullying and abuse.

 All school activities due to take place at the secondary school, including senior preliminary exams, were on hold until further notice, Swann said.